-Fiscal Year: The twelve-month period designated by the State Code signifying the beginning and ending period for recording financial transactions.
+Fiscal Year: The twelve-month period designated by the State Code signifying be held or used such as land, buildings, machinery, furniture, and other equipment.

-Fixed Assets: Assets of long-term character which are intended to continue to be held or used such as land, buildings, machinery, furniture, and other equipment.
+Fixed Assets: Assets of long-term character which are intended to continue to full-time.

-Full-Time Equivalent: One Full-Time Equivalent (FTE) is equal to one employee working full-time.

-Fund: An accounting entity that has a set of self-balancing accounts and that records all financial transactions for specific activities or government functions.
+Full-Time Equivalent: One Full-Time Equivalent (FTE) is equal to one employee working that records all financial transactions for specific activities or government functions.